borbware/emuurom-web/playtesting.md

 Start the game, and play for as long as you like, in a playstyle that suits you.
 Take as many breaks from recording as you need - you don't have to run from start to finish on one sitting.

-The game will tell you when there's nothing more to be found, but you can stop playtesting earlier if you feel like it.
-Also, if you're completely stuck and have no idea where to go next, you can contact me for assistance.
+You will know when you've reached the end, but you can stop playtesting earlier if you feel like it.
+Also, if you're completely stuck and have no idea where to go next, just contact me for assistance.

 Some general tips for making the most out of the playtesting: